aeros/FinalFantasyVIICompendium/README.md

 # Setup

 1) Start the REST service using `python start_service.py` within the project root directory.
-2) Start the MySQL database, and add the following table schemas:
+2) Start the MySQL instance, create a new database named `ff7_compendium`, and add the following table schemas:

 ```sql
 CREATE TABLE `weapons` (